 brew services start mysql

 Log into your mysql with

-mysql -u root and create a desired database
+mysql -u root and create the desired database.

 create database db_name; grant all privileges on db_name.* to 'root'@'localhost' identified by ""; flush privileges; exit;

-db_name (change this according to your project), and add root user to it.
+db_name (change this according to your project) database and add a root user to it.

 wp-config.php and install WordPress.